 - Do specific departments have a different style from the “house” style?

 - An often overlooked part of building a new website is usability testing.

-- Often forms can be difficult to fill in or allow for erroneous characters to be entered.
-User testing will spot these flaws and allow you to remedy them.
+- Forms can often be challenging to fill in or allow for the entry of erroneous characters.
+User test forms to spot flaws and remedy them.

-- User testing is particularly useful for eCommerce websites where cart abandonment is such a major concern.
+- User testing is particularly useful for eCommerce websites where cart abandonment is a concern.
 Eliminate any doubt by having your website extensively user tested.